kompa3/socket.mq/README.md

 ![Example](http://www.gliffy.com/go/publish/image/7237101/L.png)

 Nodejs Backend acts as a HTTP proxy (eg. with [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)) to allow Frontend to communicate with other applications at server side.

+## Communication Architecture Overview

+### Request-Reply
+REST

+### Publish-Subscribe
+WebSocket

+### Authentication
+TBD

+### Interface Versioing
+TBD
+Should the version number be part of the url?

+### Data Format
+TBD
+Google Protocols for binary data?

+## Comparison with Other MQ and Similar Solutions

+### socket.io
+Socket.mq resembles [socket.io](http://socket.io) in many ways.
+Socket.io can be  replaced by socket.mq with a little effort.
+Major differences include:
+* Socket.io is fixed to JavaScript language
+* Socket.io downgrades from WebSocket to HTTP polling if WebSocket transport has been prevented by network configuration
+* Socket.mq client-side library must be installed separately (as a bower package)

+### ZeroMQ
+* ZeroMQ has a more complex functionality and API
+* ZeroMQ is a message queue library whereas socket.mq is primarily a communication architecture.
+While socket.mq architecture is so simple you don't necessarily need a library to use it.
+* Each ZeroMQ endpoint listens to its own dedicated TCP port.
+You cannot reverse-proxy them to a single TCP port for M2M communication.
+* ZeroMQ performs better while socket.mq has quite a good performance as well when considering long-term Publisher-Subscriber connections.